RafaelMenchaca/kali-linux-study-plan/learning-log.md

 # 🧠 Kali Linux Study Log – Rafael

+## 📅 07-09-2025 – Week 1 Day 4 (continued)

+- ✅ Switched from `last` to `wtmpdb` for login history
+- ✅ Built a script to check logins for today
+- ✅ Learned how to pass `date` output as CLI arguments

 ## 📅 07-07-2025 – Week 1 Day 3

 - ✅ Explored Linux root folders: `/`, `/etc`, `/usr`, `/home`, `/var`